ygon0925/New-IDEA9103_test/README.md

 # New-IDEA9103_test
 Test for the IDEA9103 Class

-This is ny first change to the repo!
+This is my first change to the repo!

 # Header 1
 ## Header 2